hhvm/user-documentation/guides/hack/16-readonly/04-explicit-readonly-keywords.md

 ```

 ## Interactions with [Coeffects](https://docs.hhvm.com/hack/contexts-and-capabilities/available-contexts-and-capabilities)
-If your function has the `ReadGlobals` capability but not the `AccessGlobals` capability (i.e. is marked `read_globals` or `controlled`), it can only access class static variables if they are wrapped in a readonly expression:
+If your function has the `ReadGlobals` capability but not the `AccessGlobals` capability (i.e. is marked `read_globals` or `leak_safe`), it can only access class static variables if they are wrapped in a readonly expression:

 ``` Hack readonly_coeffects.hack
 <<file:__EnableUnstableFeatures("readonly")>>